george-studenko/100_Days_of_ML_Code/README.md

 ## Day 13 : Oct 12, 2018

-**Today's Progress** : I submited the Facial Keypoints Project and it was approved, now stating to learn about more advanced features to work with multiple objects in a scene, with algorithms like R-CNNs
+**Today's Progress** : I submitted the Facial Keypoints Project and it was approved, now stating to learn about more advanced features to work with multiple objects in a scene, with algorithms like R-CNNs

 **Thoughts** : I had lots of challenging moments while working on the project which were great to learn, I will try to implement more things on the notebook 4 of the project.